loisr/Mod-3-Project-Books/README.md

 ![image of AOC of best model](/Screen%20Shot%202019-03-29%20at%201.12.24%20PM.png)

 ## Model Results
 We made multiple models with multiple parameters to get the best model possible.
 After multiple models and hyper parameter tuning we found that atuned SGDC-Regression model worked best.
 Our model predicts with approximately 93% accuracy.
 Given that this is a multiclass classification model based on text data, this is beyond excellent.
-Here is a basic picture of all our models and their accuracy scores.

 ## Frameworks / Libraries Used:
 - Sklearn